SinisterRectus/Discordia/README.md

 ### History

-The earliest version of Discordia, before it even had that name, was released as a [Just Cause 2 Multiplayer module](https://www.jc-mp.com/forums/index.php/topic,5936.0.html) on 26 April 2016.
+The earliest version of Discordia, before it even had that name, was released as a [Just Cause 2 Multiplayer module](https://www.jc-mp.com/forums/index.php/topic,5936.0.html) on 7 March 2016.
 It utilized LuaSocket, LuaSec, and Copas to provide basic REST functionality in a sandboxed Lua 5.2 environment.
 The goal was to bridge the game chat with a Discord client.

 Due to a lack of WebSocket support and difficulties in developing a stable module, the Just Cause 2 Multiplayer project was put on hold in favor of a general-purpose Lua library for Discord.
 At the time, [discord.lua](https://github.com/VideahGams/discord.lua), was the only other Discord library of which I was aware.
 It required LuaJIT, was very incomplete, and abandoned by its author indefinitely.
 I decided to start my Luvit-powered library from scratch.